 In fact, many job scams exist outside of HireMizzouTigers employment site.
-You must be alert to the red flags of potential cyber-crimes and job posting scams all the time.
+You must be alert to the warning signs of potential cyber-crimes and job posting scams at all times.

 The job is TOO good to be TRUE!

 Be wary of jobs that pay extremely well for working from home or sites that promise a job position.
 The position states a “first year compensation” which is in high excess to the average compensation for that position type.
 A description that says “employees can earn from $40K – $80K the first year!” is usually untrustworthy.